unabreen/GRB_radio_afterglow_spectra/data/processed/README.txt

-processed GRB data files go here.
-Name will be that of original raw data file with "_processed" at the end.
+spectral data files go here.
+Name will be that of original raw data file with "{GRB name}_spectral_data({band}) where band is formatted '1.3-4.9'.
-Data will be filtered for negative values, upper standard deviation limits, na values, and non numeric values.